skip to content

 Learning from our mistakes, here's some code that actually works:

-<script> alert("<?php echo preg_replace("/\r?\n/", "\\n", addslashes($message)); ?>"); </script>
+<script> alert("<?PHP echo preg_replace("/\r?\n/", "\\n", addslashes($message)); ?>"); </script>

 The above code relies on PHP being embedded within HTML code.
 If you're outputting the entire page from PHP then you need to go a step further:

-$message = preg_replace("/\r?\n/", "\\n", addslashes($message)); echo "<script>\n"; echo " alert(\"{$message}\");\n"; echo "</script>\n\n";
+<?PHP $message = preg_replace("/\r?\n/", "\\n", addslashes($orig_message)); echo "<script>\n"; echo " alert(\"{$message}\");\n"; echo "</script>\n\n";

 The output is now: